-AAV-RPGR: Completed dosing of the second dose escalation cohort, bringing the total number treated to seven patients.
-The independent monitoring committee, or IDMC, has recommended moving to the third and highest dose cohort and we anticipate completing dosing in this final adult cohort in the third quarter of 2018.
-We expect to initiate dosing in the pediatric extension phase of the study in the fourth quarter of 2018.
+AAV-RPGR: Completed dose escalation phase of the Phase 1/2 study, bringing the total number treated to ten patients.
+We expect to initiate dosing in the pediatric extension phase of the study in 2018.

-AAV-RPE65: Completed dosing in the Phase 1/2 clinical study.
+AAV-RPE65: Dosing in the Phase 1/2 clinical study was completed in the second quarter of 2018.
 A total of nine adults were treated in three escalating dose cohorts.
 Six pediatric patients were treated in the pediatric extension arm of the study.

 AAV-CNGA3: cGMP manufacturing of clinical material is ongoing in our manufacturing facility.
-We anticipate release at the end of 2018 with the initiation of the treatment study in early 2019.
+We anticipate release in the next few months with the initiation of the treatment study in early 2019.

-Natural History Studies: We continue to enroll patients in the achromatopsia, XLRP and RPE65 long term natural history studies in Europe and the US, and our long-term follow-up studies in each indication.
+Natural History Studies: We continue to enroll patients in the achromatopsia, XLRP and RPE65 long-term natural history studies in Europe and the US, and our long-term follow-up studies in each indication.